solgenomics/SNPbinner/README.md

 | [Description](#description‑2) | [Usage](#usage‑2) | [Input Format](#input‑format‑2) | [Output Format](#output‑format‑2) |
 |---|---|---|---|
 ###Description
 `visualize` plots the inputs and outputs of `bins` and `crosspoints`.
+It can be used to visually check the results of the above commands to help determine the best values for each of the parameters.
 It can accept three filetypes ([SNP input TSV](#input‑format), [crosspoint CSV](#output‑format), and [bin CSV](#output‑format‑1)).
 It then parses the files and groups the data by RIL, creating an image for each.
 In each row of the resulting images, regions are colored red, green, or blue, for genotype _a_, heterozygous, or genotype _b_, respectively.
 The binmap is represented in gray with adjacent bins alternating dark and light.
 The script can accept any combination or number of files for each of the different filetypes.

 ###Example
 ![](README_images/visualize.png)